pescap/EasyHPC/docs/source/NeuralNetworkTheory.rst

 .. image:: ~Image/RedExplicada.png
 (by Andrew Ng, Machine Learning Coursera)

+Below this photo you can find the same neural network that Andrew Ng shows in his video, but in vectorized form.

 As shown in the figure, this neural network have an input pattern vector s of 3 dimensions.
 And a output predicted response of 1 dimension.

 - The layer 1 have 0 neurons.